-The Sustainability Committee reports to the Board at least once annually to assist the Board in formulating and reviewing the ESG issues of the Group, as well as to validate and sign off on the materiality matrix.
-After considering their relevance to the Group's business operations, material KPIs are identified for disclosure.
-Each material issue is addressed or elaborated upon to some degree in the remaining sections of the Sustainability Report, with more detailed explanations of the Group's performance and corresponding measures implemented or planned improvements for issues that are rated as more material on the matrix.
-The results of the materiality assessment are then be disclosed in the Sustainability Report.
+The Sustainability Committee reports to the Board at least once annually, supporting the Board in the formulation and review of the Group's ESG issues, as well as in validating and signing off on the materiality matrix.
+After assessing their relevance to the Group's business and to stakeholders' interests and expectations, material key performance indicators (KPIs) are identified for disclosure.
+Each material issue is addressed or elaborated in the relevant sections of the sustainability report, with more detailed explanations provided for those issues deemed more material based on the materiality matrix- such as the Group's performance, implemented measures and planned improvements.
+The results of the materiality assessment are disclosed in the sustainability report.